 Alice Hoschede became Monet’s second wife in 1892.
 Hoschede helped him raise his sons and has six of her own children.
 The family were based at Giverny, where Monet went on to paint until his death.
 The Impressionist movement was given its name by a review of his 1872 painting Impressionism, Sunrise.
 One art critic, who was unimpressed by the painting, gave his review the title “The Exhibition of the Impressionists”.
 The movement eventually consisted of literature and music as well as paintings.

 The artist’s Nympheas series consisted of around 250 oil paintings produced during the last three decades of his life.
-These Claude Monet art works were produced whilst his eyesight was in decline yet are widely agreed to be masterpieces.
+These Claude Monet art works were produced while his eyesight was in decline, yet are widely agreed to be masterpieces.
 They have been branded the “Sixtine Chapel of Impressionism”.
 His series of views of Rouen Cathedral was pioneering in that it cropped the chapel so only part of its façade appeared on canvas.
 Monet’s approach to capturing light, shapes and colours was truly ground-breaking.
 The artist was fascinated with how steam, mist, smoke and steam impacted on visibility and colour, tasking himself with capturing light in new, innovative ways and prioritising light and form over realism.

 In 1926, Monet passed away after a battle with lung cancer.
 He survived until the age of 86.
 Lovers of Claude Monet art can now visit not only his former home but the Museum of Impressionism, also in Giverny.